urwid/urwid/docs/manual/textlayout.rst

 The mapping from a text string to where that text will be displayed in the widget is expressed as a text layout structure.

-Text layout structures are used both for rendering :class:`Text` widgets and for mapping ``(x, y)`` positions within a widget back to the corresponding offsets in the text.
-The latter is used when moving the cursor in :class:`Edit` widgets up and down or by clicking with the mouse.
+Text layout structures are used both for rendering :class:`~urwid.widget.Text` widgets and for mapping ``(x, y)`` positions within a widget back to the corresponding offsets in the text.
+The latter is used when moving the cursor in :class:`~urwid.widget.Edit` widgets up and down or by clicking with the mouse.

 A text layout structure is a list of one or more line layouts.
 Each line layout corresponds to a row of text in the widget, starting from its top.